jilt/shoot-it-dojo-jam/README.md

 _singleton_address: Used for interacting with the Vesu DeFi protocol.
 The bot reads position data from this address.
 _world_address: Used for interacting with the Dojo game world.
 The bot sends liquidation remainders to this address.

-The contract compiles but deployes only with sozo 1.7:
+The contract compiles but deploys only with sozo 1.7:
 ![compilation output](https://raw.githubusercontent.com/jilt/take-your-shot/refs/heads/main/Screenshot%202025-11-02%20143921.png)

 ## Credits